flashbots/flashtestations/README.md

 1. **TEE Devices**: Identified by their measurement registers which policies use to compute WorkloadIds
 1. **TEE-controlled Public Keys**: Used to identify and verify TEEs and their outputs
 1. **TEE Attestations**: Also called Quotes, managed by the [FlashtestationRegistry.sol](src/FlashtestationRegistry.sol)
-1. **App Data**: Application-specific data that is attested to alongside the TEE address
+1. **Extended Registration Data**: Application-specific data that is attested to alongside the TEE address
 1. **Automata DCAP**: Flashtestations uses [Automata's DCAP library](https://github.com/automata-network/automata-dcap-attestation) for onchain TDX attestation verification
 1. **Policies**: Specifically [BlockBuilderPolicy.sol](src/BlockBuilderPolicy.sol), which:
+   - Compute WorkloadIds from TEE measurement registers
    - Store Governance-approved WorkloadIds
-   - Define how WorkloadIds are computed from attestation data
    - Associate WorkloadIds with vetted versions of TEE software
 1. **Block Signature Transaction**: See [BlockBuilderPolicy's `verifyBlockBuilderProof`](src/BlockBuilderPolicy.sol)
 1. **Governance Values**: Permissioned entities that can add WorkloadIds to Policies